NAACP Image Awards: Controversies

-In 1987, the NAACP came under fire for dropping their Best Actress award for that year.
+In 1987, the NAACP received criticism for not presenting their Best Actress award for that year.
 They defended this position, citing a lack of meaningful roles for Black women.
 In 1990, they were criticized once again for not awarding Best Actress.
 This was the fourth time it could not find enough nominees for Best Actress.
 Sandra Evers-Manly, president of the organization's Beverly Hills/Hollywood branch, said, "The [film] industry has yet to show diversity or present realistic leading roles for African-American women."

 In several instances, nominees have been perceived as "undeserving" or "unworthy" of recognition by members of the media, fellow celebrities, as well as the general public; in their own defense, some NAACP representatives have stated that the overall quality of an artist's work is the salient issue.
-This would render certain factors, such as criminal charges or the nominee's past, being inconsequential in this regard.
+This would render certain factors, such as criminal charges or the nominee's history, being inconsequential in this regard.
 For example, in 1994, rapper Tupac Shakur was nominated for Outstanding Actor in a Motion Picture (for Poetic Justice), despite sexual assault charges being filed against him in December 1993.
 Furthermore, Shakur had been accused of felony counts of forcible sodomy and unlawful detainment in New York City; a woman alleged that he and two male accomplices held her captive, in a hotel room, and restricted her movements, holding her down as a fourth accomplice sodomized her.
 Shakur was also indicted for two counts of aggravated assault, in an unrelated incident, in which he supposedly shot and wounded two off-duty police officers.
-The same year, Martin Lawrence was criticized for winning Outstanding Actor in a Comedy Series and Outstanding Comedy Series for Martin, after the show was maligned for its sexual content.
+The same year, Martin Lawrence was criticized for winning Outstanding Actor in a Comedy Series and Outstanding Comedy Series for Martin, after Lawrence had been banned from Saturday Night Live due to sexual content in his opening monologue.
 In 2004, R. Kelly's Chocolate Factory was nominated for Outstanding Album while he was under indictment for charges related to child pornography.

 Other nominees have faced controversy due to their portrayals of major civil rights figures.
 In 2003, the comedy film Barbershop received five nominations, including Outstanding Motion Picture and Outstanding Supporting Actor (for Cedric the Entertainer's performance); during the film, Cedric's character makes pejorative remarks about Rosa Parks, Martin Luther King Jr., Michael Jackson, and Jesse Jackson.
-This content elicited criticism, including Parks' refusal to attend the ceremony.
-Hip-hop group OutKast received six nominations in 2004, and criticism soon followed—for both them and the NAACP—due to the name of one of their songs being "Rosa Parks".
+This content caused criticism, including Parks' refusal to attend the ceremony.
+Hip-hop group Outkast received six nominations in 2004, and criticism soon followed, for both them and the NAACP, due to the name of one of their songs being "Rosa Parks".
 The song had resulted in Parks suing OutKast for defamation over use of her name.